10 SMS Customer Engagement Strategies to Boost Retention

 Not all customers have the same interests or buying habits, so sending everyone the same message rarely works.
 You can segment customers in many ways, depending on your business type.

-If you run an e-commerce store, you might group existing customers based on product preferences, purchase frequency, or spending range.
-A service-based business might separate new clients from long-term ones or send reminders only to those with upcoming appointments.
+If you run an e-commerce store, you might group existing or VIP customers based on product preferences, purchase frequency, or spending range.

-Mobile marketing solution like TextUs helps you handle SMS segmentation.
+Text marketing solutions like TextUs help you handle SMS segmentation.
 You can create lists using filters, tags, or behavior-based triggers.
-The more you use data wisely, the better you can connect with each group and naturally enhance customer engagement.

 3. Send Timely Updates

-Timing your SMS campaigns plays a huge role in customer experience.
 You can have the most well-written message, but if it reaches customers at the wrong time, it loses its impact.

-The goal is to send personalized SMS campaigns when they are most relevant, so your audience sees immediate value in opening them.
-Think about how your customers interact with your business throughout the day.
+The best time to send marketing campaigns is when they are most relevant, so your audience sees immediate value in opening them.

 If you run an online store, it’s ideal to send weekend sale announcements on Friday afternoons when people are already planning their shopping.
-If you’re a service-based business, sending appointment reminders a day before the scheduled time can encourage customers to show up.

 Scheduling your SMS marketing messages ahead of time helps you stay consistent without overwhelming your audience.